Jones slopes and coarse volume of near-alternating links: Introduction

 Let

-$c(D)$ is the number of crossings of $D$, $\omega(D) = c_+(D)-c_-(D)$ is the writhe of $D$ with an orientation, and $|s_A(D)|$ is the number of vertices in the all-$A$ state.
+where $c(D)$ is the number of crossings of $D$, and $\omega(D) = c_+(D)-c_-(D)$, the difference between the number of positive crossings and the number of negative crossings of $D$, is the writhe of $D$ with an orientation.
+Lastly, $|s_+(D)|$ is the number of vertices in the all-$+$ state graph.
 We can now state the main result of this paper.

 Let $d(n)$ be the minimum degree of $J_K(v, n)$, the \emph{$n$th colored Jones polynomial of $K$.} \begin{thm} Let $K \subset S^3$ be a link admitting a near-alternating diagram $D$ with a single negative twist region of weight $r<0$ and let $h_n(D)$ be defined by \eqref{eq:lowerbound}, then